 As a Tenant Barrister at Henderson Chambers, Matthew’s legal practice includes an emphasis on information technology and intellectual property, as well as a strong background in insurance.
 He served the first-ever injunction via twitter and recently published Cyber Crime: Law and Practice, the first book to tackle the fast growing topic of cyber crime.

 Matthew is an active member of the Worshipful Company of Wax Chandlers.
-He holds bachelor’s and master’s degrees in Engineering Science from St Peter’s College at Oxford and a graduate diploma in law from the University of Law in London.
+He holds a master’s degree in Engineering Science from St Peter’s College at Oxford and a graduate diploma in law from the University of Law in London.
+He was called to the Bar by Gray’s Inn.